 Massaging your scalp may seem like a luxury in terms of time.
 However, once you get used to including it in your hair wash routine, you’ll wonder how and why you never did it before!

 Instead of simply scrubbing at your hair with your palms, go ahead and make sure you’re paying attention to the scalp using your fingertips to massage the hair at the root.
 This will not only ensure you get a great cleanse in, but it will also stimulate blood flow through your scalp.
-This is great for hair health and can even help with growth!

 Don’t: Scrub at your wet hair with a rough towel